 All the while these banks and insurance companies are charging more than ever for premiums, simple day to day processes such as ATM machine usage, finance charges, late fees, and other highway robbery-type methods to steal from the American people.

-Conservative leaders was supposed to mean something different than giving trillion dollar international banks, real estate, and insurance companies the license to rape and pillage the American people, but “deregulation” is the proverbial “wolf in sheep’s clothing” or “Trojan horse” by these communist industries to devastate the American people, and they must be reigned in once again by the Democrat led powers in the Congress and the Senate, and perhaps even the Judiciary (state and federal).
+Conservative leaders were supposed to mean something different than giving trillion-dollar international banks, real estate, and insurance companies the license to rape and pillage the American people, but “deregulation” is the proverbial “wolf in sheep’s clothing” or “Trojan horse” by these communist industries to devastate the American people, and they must be reigned in once again by the Democrat-led powers in the Congress and the Senate, and perhaps even the Judiciary (state and federal).
 Source

 The shadow banks are back with another big bad credit bubble